blabond/ReforgeLitePlusClassic/README.md

 ---

-## ✨ What's different in this fork?
+## ✨ What's different in this clone?
 - **Faster calculation**
 - **3 stat values instead of 2**